realm/realm-inventory/README.md

 ### Transaction Model

+  - Transactions are very simple, the contain:
+  - A product ID
-  - Transactions are very simple using the product ID and indicates amounts added to (positive numbers) or removed (negative numbers) from our inventory as well as the ID of which user performed the transaction.
+  - An amount added to (positive numbers) or removed (negative numbers) from our inventory as well as the ID of which user performed the transaction.
+  - A user ID indicating who performed the transaction
+  - A date to record when this transaciton occurred

 ## Person Model